Headers and Footers

 • From an external site e.g. the u3a national office.

-• An option is available to allow a new page to be added to the site if required.
-Scroll to the bottom of the link options, where an option to create a new draft page is provided.
+• An option allows a new page, as a draft, to be added to the site if required.
+Scroll to the bottom of the available links, where an option to create a new draft page is provided.
 Note: the page will not appear in the menu until it has been populated and published.

-To remove a menu item, just select the item from the Navigation Menu, and from the option box, select the three vertical dots, and then Remove.
-Ensure you have selected the item, not the whole navigation bar.
+To remove a menu item, select the item on the Navigation Bar and from the option box, select the three vertical dots, then Remove.
+Ensure you have selected the item to be deleted, not the whole navigation bar.

 On completion ensure the changes are Saved.
 WordPress will confirm that the site has been updated.